eloybernardez/react-yard-sale/README.md

-# react-shop
+# React Yard Sale

 An e-commerce app created in a Platzi course.
-I've added some new functionaties like login auth, saved ordered products in Local Storage and item previsualization.
+I've added some new functionaties like login auth, saved ordered products in Local Storage, change password, recover lost password and item previsualization.

 - HTML
 - CSS3